Qasim Ibrahim: Political career

 He resigned from his posts as the Minister of Finance and Treasury and as the Deputy Leader of the Dhivehi Rayyithunge Party (DRP) on 10 July 2008 to run in the first multi-party presidential elections in October 2008 as the candidate for the Jumhooree Party.

 Ibrahim joined the MDP-led coalition in the second round of the elections and helped Mohamed Nasheed secure a historic victory and bring an end to the thirty-year rule of Maumoon Abdul Gayoom.
 Ibrahim initially joined President Nasheed's government as Minister for Home Affairs but resigned 20 days later, citing his dislike of President Nasheed's privatization policies.
 He became vocally opposed to Nasheed's government and was accused of having funded the anti-Nasheed protests that began in early 2012 that ultimately led to Nasheed's resignation after pressure from police and the army on 7 February 2012.

 In 2023, Qasim Ibrahim was selected as the presidential primary for the Jumhooree Party to contest for the 2023 Maldivian presidential election.
 This time, the Jumhooree Party ran without a coalition, marking the first time.
 Qasim selected his running mate as Ameen Ibrahim.
 At the election day, Qasim received 5460 votes and didn't qualify for the runoff election.
 Senior members of JP has expressed support for President Solih during the runoff election.

 In 2024, Qasim was the only member from his party to get a spot in the 2024 Maldivian parliamentary election.

 Political activism and imprisonment

-Ibrahim has been imprisoned for political reasons both during Gayoom's regime as well as Nasheed's brief reign.
+Ibrahim had been imprisoned for political reasons both during Gayoom's regime as well as Nasheed's brief reign.
 He was arrested in 2009 on suspicion that he was bribing MPs to vote against the government of President Nasheed.
 He was later released without charge.
 He is currently representing the Maamigili Constituency in the Maldives Parliament.